 Specialty models included the Super Sport, Black Knight, Royal Knight and Conquista.
 The Black Knight was a 1978-only offering, because Chevy changed the name to Royal Knight in 1979 after a copywright infringement issue.
 Also available was the El Camino SS built by conversion-van manufacturer Choo Choo Customs.
 It used the NASCAR-inspired nose of the Monte Carlo SS for distinction.

 Although 1987 was officially the El Camino’s last year, 420 examples were produced and sold as 1988 models, bringing an inauspicious end to an iconic vehicle.
 A quarter-century after it went out of production, it remains a polarizing yet popular part of automotive culture – and an enthusiast favorite.

-As one of the industry’s largest A- and G-body restoration suppliers, Original Parts Group offers thousands of parts and accessories for 1964-88 El Caminos, with new parts added daily.
+As one of the industry’s largest A- and G-body restoration suppliers, Original Parts Group offers thousands of 1964-88 El Camino parts and accessories, with new parts added daily.
 Our extensive catalog offers nearly everything from sheet metal, chrome and upholstery to engine parts and the hard-to-find details to finish a restoration with show-winning attention to detail.
 Shop online or order your OPG El Camino catalog today.